aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ## Habit Scrimmage

-**Time:** 38 minutes, run in three segments.
+**Time:** 34 minutes, run in three segments.
 Six a side, no outfield.

 The point is not to scrimmage and then correct.
 The rules below make the habits mandatory, so the scrimmage does the coaching and you stay mostly quiet.

-### The three rules
+### The four rules

 1. **The batter steps out and looks at third after every pitch.** If she does not, it is an automatic strike.
 2. **The pitcher breaks for home on any ball that gets past the catcher.** If she does not move, the run scores automatically no matter what else happens.
 3. **A runner at third goes home only on the coach's send.** No freelancing, either direction.
+4. **Every defender takes a [prep step](#the-prep-step) on every pitch.** This one is a streak, not a penalty.
+Count out loud every pitch where all six prepped, and any miss puts it back to zero.
+Tell them the number to beat before you start.

-Announce all three before the first pitch and then enforce them without discussion.
+Announce all four before the first pitch and then enforce them without discussion.
 An automatic strike called once, cheerfully and without a lecture, teaches more than five minutes of explaining.

+Rule 4 is the one that keeps the defense awake through a long inning, so call the streak number out loud between pitches.
+They will start counting for you.

-### Segment 1, 14 minutes: runner at third
+### Segment 1, 12 minutes: runner at third

 Every batter comes up with a runner already at third.
 Nothing else changes.

-This is the whole practice in one setup.
+This is half the practice in one setup.
 It forces the passed-ball play, the send decision, and the box routine on nearly every pitch, and it gets your pitchers ten times the cover-home reps they would see in a real inning.

-### Segment 2, 12 minutes: normal innings
+### Segment 2, 11 minutes: runner at second

-Play it straight with all three rules live.
-You are checking whether the habits survive when the situation is not handed to them.
+Every batter comes up with a runner already at second, who is trying to steal third.

+Same trick as Segment 1, pointed at a different play.
+It forces the [catcher throw-down](#catcher-throw-down-to-third), the third baseman covering, and the shortstop backing up, over and over, in the only setting where all three happen together.

+Scoring for this segment: a point for the defense on an out, a point for the offense on a safe steal, and a point for the offense if nobody backed up the throw, whatever else happened.

-### Segment 3, 12 minutes: keep score
+### Segment 3, 11 minutes: keep score

 Let them play.
 Score it, minimal stopping, no coaching except the three rules.
 If a habit falls apart here, that is your next practice, not a reason to stop this one.

 ### Your job during this

-Track two numbers rather than coaching every play: how many times a pitcher broke for home on her own, and how many automatic strikes you had to call.
-Both should drop across the three segments.
+Track three numbers rather than coaching every play: how many times a pitcher broke for home on her own, how many automatic strikes you had to call, and the best prep-step streak.
+The first two should drop across the segments and the third should climb.
 If they do not, say so in the review and run Segment 1 again next week.

 ## Where Do I Go?